gothinkster/realworld-starter-kit/README.md

 # How it works

-> Web blog application implement using NextJs and TailWindCSS
+> Web blog application implement using NextJs

 # Getting started
 1. Install dependencies